 We absolutely loved heading to Acadia National Park in the summertime.
-While not a traditional mountain destination, the only national park in the northeastern United States is an oasis for hiking and exploring.
+While not a traditional mountain destination, Acadia is the only national park in the northeastern United States.
+It is an oasis for hiking and exploring.

 Most families visiting the area will say camping is the best way really experience the area, but there are many amazing resorts in the Adirondacks, especially in the Lake Placid area.

 Outdoor activities in the Adirondacks do not disappoint.
 Visitors can enjoy some of the best hiking in the country, as well as boating, kayaking, swimming, and rock climbing!

 In addition to outdoor activities, the Adirondacks are home to many different museums, and opportunities to learn about the area, such as The Wild Center, and the Olympic Center in Lake Placid.

 This summer mountain escape is perfect for families because it truly does offer a wide variety of activities for all interests, and is also one of the most beautiful state parks in the country.
 Amanda of Patsey Family Travels